IMpcuong/dot/awesome-git/README.md

 git add -A .
 ```

-- Add all the indexed changes:
+- Add all the indexed/upstreamed changes:

 ```git
 git add -u